Riverside County Gas Prices Declining

-RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County dropped a half-cent Wednesday to $4.795.
+RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County dropped nine-tenths of a cent Thursday to $4.786.

-The national average price remained the same at $3.436.
-It is 3 cents less than one week ago, 3.9 cents more than one month ago, and 80.6 cents less than one year ago.
-The national average price has dropped $1.58 since rising to a record $5.016 on June 14.
+The national average price rose two-tenths of a cent to $3.438.
+It is 2.6 cents less than one week ago, 4.5 cents more than one month ago, and 79.9 cents less than one year ago.
+The national average price has dropped $1.578 since rising to a record $5.016 on June 14.

 “The broad concern over recent failures of the U.S. and global banking system has put enough downward pressure on oil prices that we saw a reprieve in rising gasoline prices in the national average last week, but it may be temporary in nature, and is unlikely to be a long lasting trend,” said Patrick De Haan, head of petroleum analysis at GasBuddy, which provides real- time gas price information from more than 150,000 stations.